The Intellectual Property Review: Greece

-In Greece, intellectual property legislation comprises (i) copyright and related rights, and (ii) industrial property.
+In Greece, intellectual property legislation comprises (1) copyright and related rights and (2) industrial property.

-Copyright and related rights are protected under Law 2121/1993 'On Copyright, Related Rights and Cultural Matters' (the Greek Copyright Law).
-The Greek Copyright Law is to a large extent influenced by the French legal doctrine of droit d'auteur and protects both the moral and economic rights of the author as two independent bundles of rights.
+Copyright and related rights are protected under Law No. 2121/1993 on copyright, related rights and cultural matters (the Greek Copyright Law).
+The Greek Copyright Law is, to a large extent, influenced by the French legal doctrine of droit d'auteur and protects both the moral and the economic rights of the author as two independent bundles of rights.

-Moral rights relate to the personal connection of the author with his or her work and are the rights of divulgation, paternity, integrity, access and withdrawal.
+Moral rights relate to the personal connection of the author with their work and are the rights of divulgation, paternity, integrity, access and withdrawal.

 Economic rights are generally associated with the commercial exploitation of a certain work of authorship and are the rights of recordal, reproduction, translation, adaptation, distribution, rental and public lending, public performance, broadcasting, presentation of the work to the public and import of copies.

-Under the Greek Copyright Law, authors are generally entitled to assign (in effect transfer) or license their economic rights with respect to a certain work of authorship.
+Under the Greek Copyright Law, authors are generally entitled to assign (in effect transfer) or license their economic rights in respect of a certain work of authorship.
 Moral rights cannot, in principle, be waived or transferred, but they can be inherited.

-The recently enacted Law 4481/2017, which transposed EU Directive 2014/26 'On the collective management of copyright and related rights and multi‐territorial licensing in musical works for online use in the internal market', sets out the principles of collective management of copyright and related rights in Greece.
+Law No. 4481/2017, which transposed EU Directive 2014/26 of the European Parliament and of the Council of 26 February 2014 on collective management of copyright and related rights and multi-territorial licensing of rights in musical works for online use in the internal market, sets out the principles of collective management of copyright and related rights in Greece.